nwuerz/InstaChef/README.md

-# SMU-Dec-2019-Project-01
+# recipe-app

 Recipe App:
-Recipe app wants to make it as easy as possible for you to find the perfect meal to prepare, based on the ingredients you already have at home.
+Recipe makes it as easy as possible for you to find the perfect meal to prepare, based on the ingredients you already have at home.

 User Story: